yochaigal/cairn/wip/2e/bestiary.md

 - Gargantuan worms that lair in enormous burrows deep underground, only coming to the surface to eat.
 Found in high deserts and hot tundra.
 - **Critical Damage**: The target is devoured, taking d8 STR damage from the acid in the worm's stomach.

-## Red Cap
+# Red Cap

 6 HP, 6 STR, 12 DEX, 8 WIL, dual sickles (d6+d6)

-- Borne from blood left to rot in the land of Fairy.
+- Born from blood left to rot in the land of Fairy.
 Their hats are a deep red from the blood they bathe in.
 - Ignore those with little to live for, as there is no pleasure in their murder.
 - **Critical Damage**: Target is eviscerated, the spray of their blood restoring STR loss suffered by the Red Cap.